Zicocoo/COMP1044_CW_G21/README.md

 👯 If the librarian already has an account, make sure fill in the correct **Username** and **Password**.

-⚡ If the librarian enters **Wrong** Username or Password, **Username or Password is Invalid** will show.
+⚡ If the librarian enters **Wrong** Username or Password, **"Username or Password is Invalid"** will show.

-⚡ If the librarian doesn't input both Username & Password, straightly clicking login button, **Please Input Username and Password** will show.
+⚡ If the librarian doesn't input both Username & Password, straightly clicking login button, **"Please Input Username and Password"** will show.

 🤝 If the librarian enters **correct** Username and Password, login page will jump to the **Homepage**.